Contents

 Basal Gangster - A/UX: The Long View (2010)

-References my ADSP interview discussing how Carbon almost didn’t happen.
+This episode references my ADSP interview, which discussed how Carbon almost didn’t happen.

 Date: 1992